wofsauge/IsaacDocs/docs/xml/costumes2.md

 Defines Costume informations.

-**Resource-Folder**{: .info .green }: Placing this file in a resource folder of a mod will override the original.
+**Resource-Folder**{: .xmlInfo .green }: Placing this file in a resource folder of a mod will override the original.

-**Content-Folder**{: .info .green }: Placing this file in a content folder of a mod will add a new Costumes.
+**Content-Folder**{: .xmlInfo .green }: Placing this file in a content folder of a mod will add a new Costumes.
 See the Tutorial on "Adding Costumes" for more informations.

 | Variable-Name | Possible Values | Description |